Places To Visit In and Around Sydney

 Sydney Aquarium - Also one of the best aquariums in the world.
 Has a lot of aquatic animals along with some local animals from the great barrier reef.

 Darling Harbour - One of the best place to be to enjoy Sydney's night life.
-You have restaurants that satisfy every taste palate - Indian, Mongolian, Continental, Chinese, French, Italian all served by the sea side over looking the Harbour Bridge.
+You have restaurants that satisfy every taste palate - Indian, Mongolian, Continental, Chinese, French, Italian all served by the seaside over looking the Harbour Bridge.
 There is also several of the best pubs and clubs in this region.

 China Town - What more do I need to say, you can get a bargain for soveniers or T-Shirts and some unique items here.